CHAPTER 78 BWV196 Der Herr denket an uns

 But despite the structural reservations we may have about the last movement, there are none about the sinfonia; it is a perfectly balanced little gem.
 Within its two dozen bars it has a clear opening theme followed by a contrasting middle section (from bar 10) which introduces the triplets and passes through the related minor keys of A and E. There is an embryonic reprise of the initial theme from bar 17.
 Note such little touches as the inversion of the opening two-part violin idea over bars 13-14.

-This is a composer who may not yet have mastered the art of composing such cohesive, large-scale movements as appear so often in his mature work.
+This is a composer who may not yet have mastered the art of composing such cohesive, large-scale movements as were to appear so often in his mature work.
 But it is a young man who is, nevertheless, finely tuned to matters of musical balance and unity within the selected miniature structures.

 The first chorus is longer but, at forty-two bars, not by much.
 Bach is already scrutinizing his texts in order to ascertain how they might be shuffled around to serve the purpose of musical and artistic unity.
 Thus he takes the first line----the Lord has been mindful of us----as the basis of the introductory and closing sections (bars1-11 and 39-42).
 The remainder of the text is dealt with in a double fugal exposition in the intervening bars----He will bless us along with the houses of Israel and Aaron.